TickTeam/guide-tt/ios_app/5_how_to_create_checklist.md

 1.Select a task.

-2.Click the “checklist” icon directly.
+2.Click the icon of checklist directly.

 ![](../images/ioschecklist.png)